 In such scenario, the Payment Authorization API returns a Payment Request in the response.
 The expectation is that the customer will go through Klarna’s Purchase Journey to complete the payment, usually triggering authentication and payment option selection.
 The required work to properly make the step-up scenario work is outlined in the next section.

-The following parameters are present in the response to the request:
+The following parameters are present in the response to the request.

 ---|---|

-payment_transaction_response | The response for a payment transaction will contain the result parameter which specifies the outcome of the 1st authorization.In case of the Step up flow the result will be set to STEP_UP_REQUIRED |
+payment_transaction_response | The payment_transaction_response object will contain the result parameter which specifies the outcome of the the authorization.In case of the Step up flow the result will be set to STEP_UP_REQUIRED |

 payment_request | The base properties of a Payment Request.
-This field is only returned if the payment_transaction_response.result is set to STEP_UP_REQUIRED The payment_request_id necessary to continue the payment client side with the SDK will be returned in the state_context.customer_interaction object |
+This field is only returned if the payment_transaction_response.result is set to STEP_UP_REQUIRED .The state_context.customer_interaction object contains the payment_request_id necessary for the Partner to launch the Klarna Purchase Journey using the Klarna SDK. |

 Sample response - STEP_UP_REQUIRED